how to write a wedding speech

 How long?

 Keep it short and sweet.
 No one likes a rambling speaker, so make sure you edit your speech down to its most essential parts.
 There’s no bigger mood killer than a long, laborious monologue that’s loaded with in-jokes and makes fun of family members.
+It’s not the kind of wedding entertainment required!

 How to Write a Wedding Speech!